 The putting stance will ultimately depend on the type of putting technique that a player uses.
 Many new disc golfers failed to improve their putting skills because they only focused on their release and grip.
-Many players, especially the newbie, fail to develop the proper stance, allowing the wrist, arm, and release to be smooth and effortless.
+Many players, especially the newbies, fail to develop the proper stance, allowing the wrist, arm, and release to be smooth and effortless.

-When doing the spin putt, you must make sure that the hips will end up squaring at the basket every end of the throw.
+When doing the spin putt, you must make sure that the hips will end up squaring at the basket at every end of the throw.
 Remember that proper stance always for you to improve the release point of your throw.

 Try to Develop a Putting Routine

 Once you already know the proper putting technique, grip, and stance, the next best thing to do to improve is to develop a putting routine.
 A putting routine is like a habit that you consistently do before making the spin putt.
 What is the purpose of the routine?
 It will help you put into the proper mindset and approach before doing the throw.
-It will also help in forcing all the muscle memory you previously develop in your spins putting throws.
+It will also help in forcing all the muscle memory you previously developed in your spins and putting throws.

 Practice, Practice, and More Practice